Matt Moore (actor): Biography

 Once his brothers made a name for themselves, Moore made his debut in the role as the minister in the silent short Tangled Relations (1912) starring Florence Lawrence and Owen Moore.
 In 1913, Matt Moore had a prominent role in the "white slavery" drama, Traffic in Souls.

 Moore played the role as Hector MacDonald in the MGM crime/drama The Unholy Three (1925) co-starring Lon Chaney and Mae Busch, which was a huge hit that year.
 He played the role as Stanley "Stan" Wentworth in Coquette (1929) opposite Mary Pickford and Johnny Mack Brown.
 Coquette was the first talkie of Pickford, ex-wife of his brother Owen.

 As time passed, Moore took smaller character roles and remained active in the motion picture industry.
 His final appearance was in the uncredited role as Charlie Bates in the horror/thriller I Bury the Living (1958), which starred Richard Boone and Theodore Bikel.

-Moore has a star for his work in motions pictures on the Hollywood Walk of Fame at 6301 Hollywood Boulevard.
+Moore has a star for his work in motion pictures on the Hollywood Walk of Fame at 6301 Hollywood Boulevard.
 He was very fond of his two cats, having them appear in several of his movies, and both have a star in the animal section of the Hollywood Walk of Fame.